Ex-Kentucky Gov. Defends Controversial Pardons For Child Rapist, Murderer

 "Letters show Forcht twice recommended Baker for a pardon and Bevin obliged, over the advice of former state Rep. Denny Butler, an investigator looking into Baker's case on Bevin's behalf, The Courier Journal previously reported."

-Bevin pushed back during the WHAS interview on both these incidents.
+Bevin pushed back on both these incidents during the WHAS interview.

 On the issue of Baker's brother and sister-in-law donating to his campaign, he replied: "Whether somebody had a relative that gave money to a campaign, I've got campaign donations from tens of thousands of people," Bevin said.
 "I couldn't begin to know who's related to who."